pythondecal/pythondecal.github.io/docs/faq.md

 <div class="faq-container">
     <div class="faq-item">
         <div class="faq-question">How many units is the Python DeCal (ASTRON 98)?</div>
-        <div class="faq-answer">The Python DeCal is a **2-unit** Pass/No Pass class. </div>
+        <div class="faq-answer">The Python DeCal is a <strong>2-unit</strong> Pass/No Pass class.</div>
 </div>

 <div class="faq-container">
     <div class="faq-item">
         <div class="faq-question">Do I need coding experience before taking the Python DeCal?</div>
         <div class="faq-answer">No!
-We are very welcoming to beginners :) in fact we actually target students with **zero** coding experience.
+We are very welcoming to beginners :) in fact we actually target
-        If you taken previous Java classes or feel confident in your Python skills, then the Python DeCal might not be the best option for you as it might be too easy.
-However, if you would like to explore data analysis skills related to fields of astronomy, physics and math then feel free to join in on the fun.
+            students with <strong>zero</strong> coding experience.
+If you have taken previous Java classes or feel confident in your Python skills, then the Python DeCal might not be the best option for you, as it might be too easy.
+However, if you would like to explore data analysis skills related to fields such as astronomy, physics, and math, then feel free to join in on the fun.
         </div>
 </div>

 <div class="faq-container">
     <div class="faq-item">
         <div class="faq-question">How many hours a week will I have to spend on the Python DeCal?</div>
-        <div class="faq-answer">Most students spend about 5 hours outside of class a week on homework and other
+        <div class="faq-answer">Most students spend about 5 hours outside of class a week on homework
-        assignments for the Python DeCal.
-However, some students spend as little as 2 and as much as 10, it is very much up to the individual student and their individual experience with coding.
-Expect a slightly higher workload during the weeks of preparing for the Final Project?
+            and other assignments for the Python DeCal.
+However, some students spend as little as 2 and as much as 10; it is very much up to the individual student and their individual experience with coding.
+Expect a slightly higher workload during the weeks leading up to the Final Project.
         </div>
 </div>